EthanThatOneKid/x86-sum-array/README.md

 ```sh
 git clone https://github.com/EthanThatOneKid/x86-sum-array.git
 ```

 or [download the repository](https://github.com/EthanThatOneKid/x86-sum-array/archive/main.zip) and manually locate a place for it to live on your machine.

+## Run Program

+Once you have installed the dependencies, running the program is as easy as `./run.sh`!

 ---